György Kolonics: Death

 Kolonics died on 15 July 2008 in Budapest of cardiac arrest.
-He lost consciousness during training and the attending paramedics could not save him.
-Autopsy found a small amount of plaque in his coronary arteries which might explain his death.
+He lost consciousness during training and the attending paramedics could not revive him.
+The autopsy found a small amount of plaque in his coronary arteries which might explain his death.
 Following his death, a press debate evolved between his long-time trainer Róbert Ludasi and the Hungarian National Ambulance Service (OMSz).
-Ludasi blamed the ambulance for arriving to the spot allegedly only after 37 minutes and having no defibrillator in the car, while the OMSz claimed that paramedics came in 17 minutes and started to defibrillate Kolonics almost immediately afterwards.
+Ludasi blamed the ambulance for arriving 37 minutes after being alerted and having no defibrillator in the vehicle, while the OMSz claimed that paramedics came in 17 minutes and started to defibrillate Kolonics almost immediately.
 They also said that bandages were found on the canoeist's body (the existence of which was denied by the trainer) to reduce muscular fatigue, which is potentially dangerous for people having heart problems.
 Finally the Hungarian Canoe Federation (MKKSz) and the OMSz settled the matter with a joint statement on 21 July, with Ludasi rendering thanks to the paramedics for their "conscientious and high standard" attempts to revive Kolonics, and the MKKSz declaring that the bandages were pre-tested and their procurement authorized by the Hungarian Olympic Committee.

 After the death of Kolonics some (including world champion canoeist Attila Vajda) suggested that his spot should not be filled in the Hungarian Olympic team, thus Hungary should not start a unit in the C-2 events of the 2008 Olympics.
 Kozmann himself initially refused to take part in the Olympics, but eventually changed his mind after consulting with his coach, friends and Kolonics's friends.
 He competed in the C-2 1000 m with Tamás Kiss finishing in third place, while the C-2 500 m spot went to brothers Mihály and Mátyás Sáfrán.
 Vajda wore a black armband in memory of Kolonics during the 2008 games.